An official website of the United States government.

 • National Conference of State Legislatures.

-• National Conference of State Legislatures (NCSL) tracks environment and natural resources legislation to bring you up-to-date, real-time information on bills (from 2015) that have been introduced in the 50 states and the District of Columbia, and U.S. territories.
+• National Conference of State Legislatures (NCSL) tracks environment and natural resources legislation to bring you up-to-date, real-time information on bills that have been introduced in the 50 states and the District of Columbia, and U.S. territories.
 Database provides search options by state (or territory), topic, keyword, year, status or primary sponsor.
-Topics include: Wildlife-Invasive Species and Wildlife-Pollinators.
+Topics include Wildlife - Legislation related to wildlife, including protected and invasive species, habitat restoration, migration corridors, trafficking, disease, etc.

 • Pollinator Health